John Osnes Violins

 I am a violin maker living in Anchorage, Alaska.
 My name is John Osnes.

-As of this year I have completed 61 celli, 135 violins, and 51 violas.
-I have also built several guitars, a mandolin and various other musical instruments.
+As of this year I have completed 63 celli, 137 violins, and 53 violas.
+I have also built several guitars, two mandolins, two Viol da Gamba and various other musical instruments.

 I grew up in Everett, Washington, learning to play the violin at an early age.
 In 1976, I graduated from the University of Washington with a degree in Chemical Engineering and stayed in that field for only two years, before switching to instrument making.
 At present I operate my shop in Anchorage by day and play violin in the Anchorage Symphony Orchestra, the Anchorage Opera, and other groups by night.